RastislavTuranyi/ml_phonon_scripts/README.md

 4. `run_phonon.py` for running the phonon calculations on the optimised structure
 5. `analyse_phonons.py` for checking whether phonon calculations concluded successfully
 6. `plot_abins.py` for computing INS spectra from the phonon calculations and plotting the comparison to experimental spectra
+7. `build_result_db.py` for gathering the results from one or multiple runs into csv files.
+However, note that this script has to be run twice:
+   - first normally, which gathers data from MLIP runs
+   - second with `--update`, which adds extra information about systems from the CSD database

+Additionally, tools for analysing the results obtained from `build_result_db.py` are provided in `data_analysis.py`.
+Furthermore, example data analyses on our data can be found in the jupyter
+notebooks:

+- `data_analysis_full_dataset.ipynb`
+- `data_analysis_reduced_dataset.ipynb`